emilyantosch/shc_pr3_vl/databases/slides_5/main.typ

 == ERM
 #slide[
   #heading(numbering: none)[Key Attributes]
+  #text(size: 18pt)[
     - How can we identify an actual entity within an entity set?
     - Attributes must be used
       - Key Attributes (also called identifying attributes)
     - Sometimes several attributes together form a key attribute (identifying attribute), meaning that the combination of the attribute values must be distinct for each entity
       - If a set of attributes possesses this property, the proper way to represent this in the ER model that is to define a *composite attribute* and designate it as a key attribute of the entity type
       - Notice that such a composite key attributes must be minimal; that is, all component attributes must be included in the composite attribute to have the uniqueness property
     - Key attributes are underlined
     - If two attributes are underlined separately, then each is an identifying attribute on its own ]
+]

 == RM